srogmann/JBLOOMz/README.md

 The [tokenizer](https://github.com/huggingface/tokenizers/) used by Hugging Face is written in [Rust](https://www.rust-lang.org/).
 As an example have a look at the [byte-level implementation](https://github.com/huggingface/tokenizers/blob/main/tokenizers/src/pre_tokenizers/byte_level.rs).

-### pickle-VM of python
+### Pickle-VM of Python

 Python uses a little virtual machine to serialize and deserialize python objects on disk.
-It's called pickle.
+It's called [pickle](https://github.com/python/cpython/blob/main/Lib/pickle.py).
 The class PickleReader understands the opcodes used in the serialization of a BLOOM model.

 ### 64-bit ZIPs

-The pickle file and the weights are store in a zip-archive.
+The pickle file and the weights are stored in a zip-archive.
 Most Java 8 JREs are not able to read 64-bit zip-archives!
 But Java 11, Java 17, ... can read those zip-archives.
 To run a model in Java 8 (I know that this is a rather old runtime) one can unpack the .bin-file:

     		final boolean supportUnzippedModel = true;
     		final ModelReader modelReader = new ModelReader(folder, supportUnzippedModel);